Can Dads Get Postpartum Depression?

 Case Study 2: Mike’s Story

-Mike, a dad of two, had a history of depression.
-After his daughter, Emma, was born, he noticed his symptoms worsening.
-He felt disconnected from Emma, experienced severe mood swings, and struggled with feelings of hopelessness.
+Mike, a dad of two, had struggled with depression in the past.
+After his second child, Emma, was born, Mike’s mental health took a hit.
+He felt disconnected from Emma, had severe mood swings, and struggled with hopelessness.

-Seeking counseling helps break the stigma around mental health issues in men.
-It’s important to normalize that dads can experience PPD and that asking for help is a sign of strength.
+- Breaking the Stigma: By seeking therapy, you’re helping to break the stigma around mental health issues for men.
+It’s not a sign of weakness—asking for help is a sign of strength.

 Tips for Dads Dealing with PPD

-While professional help is crucial, here are some extra tips to support your mental health:
+Seeking therapy is an important step, but there are some extra things you can do to support your mental health:

-Connecting with other dads who are going through similar experiences can provide validation and reassurance.
+- Join a Support Group: Connecting with other dads who are going through similar struggles can be incredibly validating.

 How to Get Started